Skip to main content

 cd atomic

-If the atomic command is not found, you may need to add Cargo's bin directory to your PATH.
+If the atomic command is not found, you may need to add Cargo's bin directory or your chosen installer directory to your PATH.

 On Linux/macOS, add to your ~/.bashrc, ~/.zshrc, or equivalent: